 - Paying with a credit card: A credit card can be a good option to pay for LASIK surgery especially if you have a card that has a low-interest rate.
 This allows you to pay back the money over a period of time.
 Generally, this isn’t the most desirable option since credit card interest rates tend to be higher than other forms of credit.

 - Applying for and using a healthcare credit card such as CareCredit: There are third-party financing options, such as CareCredit, that offer a healthcare credit card to help finance LASIK surgery.
-This type of credit card can often provide funds with no interest as long as payments are set up ahead of time and paid on the set schedule.
-Just like a regular credit card, a CareCredit card can allow for low minimum monthly payments for healthcare procedures, so you can get LASIK now and finance the surgery over time at a comfortable rate.
+This type of credit card can often provide promotional financing.
+The CareCredit credit card can allow for convenient monthly payments for healthcare procedures, so you can get LASIK now and finance the surgery over time*. (*subject to credit approval)

 - Receiving and using a personal loan: You may decide to apply for a loan, either from your bank or even from a friend or family member in order to finance LASIK surgery.
 Personal loans from a bank, loan company, or credit union will have an application process and be based on eligibility requirements.
 They may also request a form of collateral.
 Private loans from a friend or family member can be set up based on mutually agreeable terms.

 When you use any of these aforementioned options to finance LASIK, there are a few things you should understand.
 LASIK surgery will need to be paid for upfront.
 This means that you should work out all budget and financing options ahead of time.